-Before we show the results of our approach we establish that a straightforward reduced-form regression of focal-city productivity on nearby-city pollution produces inefficient estimates.
-To do so, we aggregate the nearby-city pollution to the annual level conditional on wind direction, weighted by the cosine of the wind-direction angle, and including control variables corresponding to those in the M2SLS procedure.26 Appendix F graphs the results converting them to their monetary impact.
-It shows the effects of a one $\mu g/m^3$ annual increase in nearby-city PM10 within a distance band (holding all others constant) on the average firm's annual productivity along with the 95% confidence interval in red, dashed lines.
+Before we show our results we establish that a straightforward reduced-form regression of focal-city productivity on nearby-city pollution produces inefficient estimates.
+To do so, we aggregate nearby-city pollution to the annual level conditional on wind direction, weighted by the cosine of the wind-direction angle, and include control variables corresponding to those used in M2SLS.26 Appendix F graphs the results converting them to their monetary impact.
+It shows the effects of a one $\mu g/m^3$ annual decrease in nearby-city PM10 within a distance band (holding all others constant) on the average firm's annual productivity along with the 95% confidence interval in red, dashed lines.
 All the effects except for the 0-50 kilometer distance band are close to zero and almost all are insignificant.
-Given this lack of precision, we now turn to our approach.
+Given this lack of precision, we turn to our approach.